© 2022 GOECO | All rights reserved

 This program offers optional tours on weekends of the surrounding attractions, such as bungee jumping, shark cage diving, zip lining, horse back safaris, game drives, elephant experiences and whale watching.
 Oudtshoorn isn’t called the Ostrich Capital of the world for nothing!
 There are also Ostrich farms located 10 kilometers south of Oudtshoorn, where experienced guides will teach you all about ostrich farming.

-For the more adventurous traveler, a few must-visit sights are listed below:
+For the more adventurous traveler, a few must-visit sites are listed below:

 Located in Oudtshoorn are the magnificent Cango Caves.
 These caves were formed from Precambrian limestone and contain paintings and artifacts that date back to the Stone ages.
 These are the most popular caves in all of South Africa and are certainly worth a visit!